David Satcher: Surgeon General

-Post–Surgeon General
+Later career

 Upon his departure from the post, Satcher became a fellow at the Kaiser Family Foundation.
 In the fall of 2002, he assumed the post of Director of the National Center for Primary Care at the Morehouse School of Medicine.

 On December 20, 2004, Satcher was named interim president at Morehouse School of Medicine until John E. Maupin, Jr., former president of Meharry Medical College assumed the current position on February 26, 2006.
 In June 2006, Satcher established the Satcher Health Leadership Institute (SHLI) at Morehouse School of Medicine as a natural extension of his experiences improving public health policy for all Americans and his commitment to eliminating health disparities for minorities, the poor, and other disadvantaged groups.

 In 2013, he co-founded the advocacy group African American Network Against Alzheimer's.

 Satcher sat on the boards of directors of Johnson & Johnson from 2002 to 2012, and MetLife from 2007 to 2012.

-Criticisms of health inequality
+Positions

 While acknowledging progress, Satcher has criticized health disparities.
 In a 2005 article published in the journal Health Affairs, Satcher and his oc-authors asked the question, "What if we had eliminated disparities in health in the last century?" and estimated, based on 2002 data, that "83,570 excess deaths could be prevented each year in the United States if [the] black-white mortality gap could be eliminated."

 In a 2006 essay for PLOS Medicine discussing the Health Affairs article, Satcher stated that the study's estimates included 24,000 fewer Black deaths from cardiovascular disease and, if infant mortality had been equal across racial and ethnic groups in 2000, 4,700 fewer Black infants would have died in their first year of life.
 Without disparities, there would have been 22,000 fewer Black deaths from diabetes and almost 2,000 fewer Black women would have died from breast cancer; 250,000 fewer Black patients would have been infected with HIV/AIDS and 7,000 fewer Black patients would have died from complications due to AIDS in 2000.
 As many as 2.5 million additional Black individuals, including 650,000 children, would have had health insurance in that year.
 He called on people to work for solutions at the individual, community, and policy level.

 Satcher supports a Medicare-for-all style single payer health plan, in which insurance companies would be eliminated and the government would pay health care costs directly to doctors, hospitals and other providers through the tax system.

 In 1990, while President of Meharry Medical College, Satcher founded a quarterly academic journal entitled the Journal of Health Care for the Poor and Underserved.